iHiteshShibag/Employee_Management_System/README.md

 •Please note that you should have the MySQL server running before you start the application.

 •Once you've ensured that all of these prerequisites are met, you should be able to successfully compile, run, and contribute to this project.

+# Contributing

+•I am open to collaborations and contributions to this project.
+Feel free to check out the project, run the code, and suggest any improvements or features you'd like to see.